 The technology works by having a telematics box fitted in your car.
 The box links to a satellite to measure your usage, allowing you to check your own driving online, hence the name ‘pay as you go insurance’.

 Black box insurance technology measures everything from acceleration to cornering, so your insurer can get a comprehensive impression of your driving habits and charge you accordingly.

 Typically drivers are charged a fixed premium with a certain number of miles allowed per year, however some policies work by refunding drivers for good behaviour and increasing the premium for poor driving scores.

 Some black box insurers like work more like mobile phone contracts, so you top up in bundles of miles depending on how much you’re driving.

 The figures show that young drivers are more accident prone, and hence more likely to claim on insurance than other age groups.

 Consequently, if you are a safe driver under 25 you will probably benefit most from black box insurance policies.

 The latest research shows male drivers between 17 to 18 pay more than £2,100 — black box insurance is a sure way to bring that figure down, providing you don’t drive too much.

-It’s not just young drivers either.
+It’s not just young drivers who can benefit from black box insurance.
 If you use your vehicle outside peak traffic hours there’s a good chance you could save, with insurers charging less thanks to the emptier roads.